MicrosoftDocs/windows-dev-docs/uwp/develop/index.md

 # Develop UWP apps

-How-to articles and code for creating UWP apps for Windows .
+How-to articles and code for creating UWP apps for Windows.

 :::row:::
     :::column:::